HTC marketing blitz to squeeze 2013 margins

 "Samsung basically cornered the whole supply chain.
 To me, HTC is more of a product story: good product, higher stock price," said Hong Kong-based portfolio manager Michiel Van Voorst, who manages $1.2 billion in Asian equities for Robeco.

-"I think investors will be a bit more reluctant now to price the stock at earnings that have not yet materialized," added Van Voorst, who substantially cut his holdings in HTC late last year after the company repeatedly missed profit forecasts.
+"I think investors will be a bit more reluctant now to price the stock at earnings that have not yet materialised," added Van Voorst, who cut holdings in HTC after its fourth-quarter 2012 profit missed forecasts and plunged 91 percent year-on-year.

-The HTC One, currently available in five countries including China, runs a version of Google Inc's Android software that allows users to customize their homescreen.
+The HTC One, currently available in five countries including China, runs a version of Google Inc's (GOOG.O) Android software that allows users to customise their homescreen.

 Research firm Daiwa Capital, in a recent report, said HTC One was one of the top-five best selling smartphones offered by U.S. carriers and that it was out of stock at some operators and retailers in Britain, Germany and Taiwan.